hsghori/CS-Notes/artificial_intelligence_notes.md

 	1. $P(x) >= 0 \forall x \ \in D_R$
 	2. $\sum_{x \in D_R} {P(x)} = 1$
-- Joint distribution: A joint distribution over a set of random variables $X_1, X_2, ..., X_n$ specifies the probability of each possible assignemnt $P(X_1 = x_1, X_2 = x_2, ... , X_n = x_n)$.
+- Joint distribution: A joint distribution over a set of random variables $X_1, X_2, ..., X_n$ specifies the probability of each possible assignment $P(X_1 = x_1, X_2 = x_2, ... , X_n = x_n)$.
 	- Given a distribution of $n$ variables with domain sizes $d$, the distribution is of size $d^n$.
-- A probabalisitc models is a joint distribution over a set of random variables.
+- A probabilistic models is a joint distribution over a set of random variables.
-	- Given a joint distribution we can calculate the prbability of any one event by summing over all arrangements where the event occurs.
+	- Given a joint distribution we can calculate the probability of any one event by summing over all arrangements where the event occurs.
-	- An event is a subset of the assignmnets.
+	- An event is a subset of the assignments.
 - A marginal distribution is a sub-tables which eliminates variables from a joint distribution.
 	- Essentially building a joint distribution over a subset of the random